Customer-First Marketing: the new brand playbook for the privacy-first era

 It’s not a one-and-done, check-the-box chat.
 It’s a business-long commitment to carve out time each week, month, or quarter to get to know the people who’ve interacted with your business—positively or negatively.

 “A lot of brands have interesting stories, interesting products, and interesting ways that people interact with their products.
-And that means every brand’s secret sauce should be talking to your customers—see how they interact with their brand, how they see your brand, how they see your products,” said Zac Cherin, founder of Sidekick.
+And that means every brand’s secret sauce should be talking to your customers—see how they interact with their brand, how they see your brand, how they see your products,” says Zac Cherin, founder of Sidekick.

 “Once you determine how people interact with your site, your emails, and your texts, you’ll have a much clearer picture of each channel, and how you can improve it.”